-Although it’s been 28 years since the passage of the Americans with Disabilities Act (ADA), many New Yorkers still face a myriad of challenges getting access to health care.
-This is what brought together a group of disability rights advocates from New York City and State government agencies and local non-profits over the past few months.
-Together, we discussed ways to increase consumer and provider knowledge, and reduce barriers to health care for New Yorkers with disabilities.
+Although it’s been 28 years since passage of the Americans with Disabilities Act (ADA), many New Yorkers still face a myriad of challenges getting access to health care.
+This is what brought together a group of disability rights advocates from New York City and State government agencies and local non-profits in 2018.
+Together, we discussed ways to increase consumer and provider knowledge, and reduce barriers to healthcare for New Yorkers with disabilities.

-One result of these brainstorming sessions was a symposium in Brooklyn last month co-hosted by New York Lawyers for the Public Interest (NYPLI) and Independence Care System (ICS).
+One result of these brainstorming sessions was a symposium co-hosted by ICS and New York Lawyers for the Public Interest (NYPLI).
 The goal of “Medical Access and the Rights of Persons with Disabilities” was to educate healthcare consumers about their rights, and healthcare administrators and providers about their obligations under the many laws that mandate that services be accessible to people with disabilities.